nokiiam/CNquote/README.md

 # CNquote
 IOS project

-Application that display Chuck Nonris quote you can filter them and change the name Chuck Norris to any name you want
+Application that display Chuck Norris quote
+You can filter them and change the name Chuck Norris to any name you want
+You can also sort the quotes with different criteria.

 #### Need
 `pod`

-#### lauchn the project ####
+#### launch the project ####
 `pod install`